 Crimes against persons are some of the most serious offenses under the laws in the state of Nevada because there is a victim who is harmed as a result of the crime.
 You can face harsh penalties for crimes against persons, including robbery offenses, and you need to make certain that you understand the stakes and take the right steps when you have been accused of offenses in violation of Chapter 200 of Title 15.

-LV Criminal Defense has provided representation to many defendants throughout the state of Nevada who have been accused of crimes against persons.
+LV Criminal Defense has provided representation to many defendants throughout the state of Nevada who has been accused of crimes against persons.
 We know the laws in Chapter 200 very well and we can work with clients to find the best approach to dealing with charges that could have very serious consequences if a defendant is convicted.
 From the start of an investigation until the end of your case, we will advocate for you, advise you and fight for you to try to ensure that accusations of robbery do not derail your future.

 To find out more about how our Las Vegas criminal defense team can provide you with help in fighting robbery charges, you should give us a call as soon as you are under suspicion or after you have been arrested.
 We can provide personalized advice on fighting for an acquittal or negotiating a plea deal.